Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 - Minimum length: 14 inches

-- Only one over 16 inches allowed
+- Only one bass over 24 inches allowed per day

 Blue and Channel Catfish